usertam/openssh/README.md

 ### Step 1: Build and install liboqs

 First, you must download and build liboqs.
-You must use the "master" branch version of liboqs that uses the old key exchange API, located at https://github.com/open-quantum-safe/liboqs/tree/master.
+Our "master" branch of liboqs is currently (as of July 2018) undergoing an API refactoring, which this openssh-portable has not yet been updated to, but will be during August 2018.
+Hence you must use an old version of master branch that uses the old key exchange API.

-Follow the instructions there to download and build that branch of liboqs.
+Follow the instructions there to download and build that version of liboqs.
 You will need to specify a path to install liboqs in during configure time; we recommend that you install in a special-purpose directory, rather than the global `/usr` or `/usr/local` directories.
 As a summary:

 	git clone -b master --single-branch https://github.com/open-quantum-safe/liboqs.git
 	cd liboqs
+	git checkout 7c7dead
 	autoreconf -i
 	./configure --prefix=/path/to/install/liboqs/install --with-pic=yes
 	make